 In MEAS, due to the key encapsulation approach used to achieve its DPA security, parallelizing the computations within the encryption scheme is not possible.
 However, this is not necessarily a problem preventing the adoption of MEAS in practice since on-chip computation is very fast compared to off-chip memory accesses.
 Additionally, like for all authentication trees, caches for intermediate nodes are a very effective and important measure to reduce the average latency.
 In summary, the performance of any authentication tree (and MEAS) is mainly determined by the tree height, which depends on both the tree arity and the number of blocks in the authenticated memory, and the cache size.
-As a result, given a concrete implementation of the cryptographic primitive, the actual runtime performance of all authentication trees is expected to be quite similar.
+As a result, given a concrete implementation of the cryptographic primitive, the actual runtime performance of all authentication trees is expected to be quite similar, which is also emphasized by the implementation results following in Section 9.6.

-7.3 Memory Overhead
+9.3 Memory Overhead